We may earn money or products from the companies mentioned in this post.

 Hummus with Veggie Dippers

 We have grown to really, really like hummus.
-In fact at times, you could say I crave it.
+In fact you could say I crave it.
 My hubby is a so so hummus fan but everyone else in the clan loves it as much as I do.
-Hummus is served in cherry tomato shells along with assorted vegetable dippers such as green onions.
-There are many wonderful brands of hummus on the market today, Sabros being one we really like but once in awhile I like to “get fancy” and make hummus from scratch.
+We served it in cherry tomato shells along with assorted vegetable dippers such as green onions.
+There are many wonderful brands of hummus on the market today, Sabra being one we really like but once in awhile I like to “get fancy” and make hummus from scratch.

 A Word About Hummus

-Hummus [HOOM-uhs] This thick Middle Eastern sauce is made from mashed chickpeas seasoned with lemon juice, garlic and olive or sesame oil.
+This thick Middle Eastern sauce is made from mashed chickpeas seasoned with lemon juice, garlic and olive or sesame oil.
 It’s usually served as a dip with pieces of pita bread or as a sauce.
 When combined with tahini, a sesame-seed paste, it becomes hummus bi tahina.
 Middle Eastern markets carry both forms in cans or jars and sometimes fresh.
-In my house anyway, we serve and enjoy hummus as a dip served with pita bread, pita chips and with vegetables.
+In my house anyway, we serve and enjoy hummus as a dip served with pita bread and veggies.